juanbkm/donor2019/content/stories/access-to-credit-empowers-sri-lankan-women.md

 Disenfranchised, the women remain an untapped national economic resource.
 That is a missed opportunity for Sri Lanka as it is transitioning to upper-middle-income status.

-The International Finance Corporation estimates that 40%─ or 65 million– of SMEs in the developing world have $5.2 trillion unmet financing needs.
+The International Finance Corporation estimates that 40%, or 65 million, of SMEs in the developing world have $5.2 trillion unmet financing needs.
 SMEs, even though they make up 90% of businesses in the Asia-Pacific region, remain an unattractive prospect for capital lending.
 SMEs have been identified as an important strategic sector for promoting growth and social development of Sri Lanka.

 The Sri Lankan government decided to address this gap by enlisting the ADB's assistance in promoting women's entrepreneurship, a central pillar of ADB's Strategy 2030 in promoting gender equality.